openmindculture/sw-IngoSCostTransparency/README.md

 - label: string snippet `ingos.costTransparency.costFactorLabel01`

-Values are custom fields stored in and read from the built-in customFields JSON array using the productRepository methods.
+Values are custom fields stored in and read from the built-in customFields JSON array using the productRepository.
-Valid ranges are ensured programmatically by normalizing values after reading and before writing.
-Empty and zero values and anything below zero will not be shown in the storefront.
-Vaues above 100 will be normalized to 100.
-Entering values that add up to a number greater than 100 will trigger a warning without changing the values.
-Any value from 1 to 100 will be displayed as you entered it and may lead to unintended visual output.

 The basic plugin version uses the following five values: